 - We will be starting to do unit inspections again.
 Please take the time to prepare and clean up your unit.
 Notices will be sent prior to inspections. - Please let management know right away if you see any bugs or pests in your unit.
 It is your responsibility, as our tenant, to let us know because it is much easier to take care of a small problem rather than a large problem.
 We do pay for bug treatments. - No open beverages in common areas.
 Use a covered container. - No personal items are allowed outside your apartment door.
 Please remove any items by Wednesday, 9/8/21 or items will be removed by management. - No bikes in hallways or apartments.
-Bike storage is provided with the bike rack outside or in the bike garage.
+Bike storage is provided by the service area inside or bike rack outside. - Do not attach anything to the building or the trees.
+This is considered vandalism and we will prosecute.

-Lora Southworth, Property Manager, Court Tower & Waite Rug Place Office: 920-303-5400 Fax: 920-424-7649 Email: loras@ohawcha.org to vaccines.
+Lora Southworth, Property Manager, Court Tower & Waite Rug Place Office: 920-303-5400 Fax: 920-424-7649 Email: loras@ohawcha.org

 The Housing Authority Offices will be closed on Monday, 9/6/21 in observance of Labor Day.

 They will reopen at 8:00 AM on Tuesday, 9/7/21.